MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/debugging-with-CloudScript-AF-Azure.md

 ---
-title: Debugging CloudScript using Azure Functions with the Azure portal
+title: Debugging CloudScript using Azure Functions in the Azure portal
 author: williacj
 description: Debugging CloudScript using Azure Functions with the Azure portal ms.author: cjwill